Compare cheap car insurance

 - Random numbers

-- One letter (age identifier) indicating the year of registration
+- One letter (age identifier) denoting the registration year

 Age Identifier | Suffix Registration Year |